 Ron Campbell, Central Coast Gem Lab

-The first question that needs to be answered about your Serengeti rubies is, “are they really corundum?”
-Ruby and sapphire are varieties of this mineral.
-Many stones are sold with exotic or colorful modifiers attached to the names of well-known and valuable gems like diamonds and rubies.
-Unfortunately, these stones are often another less valuable species.
+Vendors sell many stones with exotic or colorful modifiers attached to the names of well-known and valuable gems like diamonds and rubies.
+Unfortunately, these stones are often another less valuable gem species.
 From your description, your Serengeti rubies might be garnets.